telerik/xamarin-forms-docs/controls/listview/features/listview-features-loadondemand.md

 # Collection reliant implementation

-This approach is an MVVM friendly implementation of the same feature.
+This approach is an MVVM friendly implementation of the LoadOnDemand feature.
 Developers are allowed to provide a special collection as ItemsSource of the RadListView component.
 This collection should implement the ISupportLoadOnDemand interface.
 It contains the following members:

 * **LoadOnDemandAction** (Func&lt;CancellationToken, IEnumerable&lt;object&gt;&gt;) - Gets the function wrapping the custom items loading logic.
 * **LoadItemsOnDemand()** (void) - a method that triggers the items loading logic.

-Once a custom collection implements the interface, the RadListView will be to trigger the custom item loading logic and the developer will be able to cancel his/her async taks through the RadListView.IsLoadOnDemandActive property.
+If a collection implements the interface, the RadListView will be to trigger the custom item loading logic and the developer will be able to cancel his/her async taks through the RadListView.IsLoadOnDemandActive property.
 The most important advantage of this particular approach is that it allows asyncronus loading of items.
 Here is a sample which will get you started:

 #### XAML